Project Management

 Kalinga Jagoda

 B.Sc.
-Moratuwa (Sri Lanka), PhD Western Sydney (Australia), CPA, CMA - Associate Professor
+Moratuwa (Sri Lanka), PhD Western Sydney (Australia), CPA, CMA - Professor

 Graduate Faculty